HomeSTM32Interface R307 Fingerprint Module with STM32 (UART Tutorial)

 Below is the short video showing the working of the above code.

-As you can see in the video, I enrolled the right thumb and right index finger first.
-Then while checking the Green Light turned on when the correct finger is placed on the sensor.
-Whereas the Red light turned on when the left thumb or left index finger is placed.
+As you can see in the video, I first enrolled the right thumb and right index finger.
+Then, the green light turned on when I placed the correct finger on the sensor.
+Whereas, the red light turned on when I placed the left thumb or left index finger.

 The logs on the console guides user about what to do.
 It asks user to place the finger on the sensor or remove the finger from it.